International Islamic Relief Organization

 Following the 9/11 terror attacks, it was alleged that one of Osama bin-Laden's brothers-in-law had utilised the IIRO Philippines and Indonesian branches to work with terrorist organizations worldwide, and that a brother of Al-Qaeda official Ayman al Zawahiri working for the IIRO in Albania had brought a number of members of the terror group Egyptian Islamic Jihad to work for IIRO in that European country.
 IIRO denies any wrongdoing.

 History

 Welfare is an affiliate of the Muslim World League (MWL).
-A Saudi royal decree issued on January 29, 1979 approved the decision of MWL to form Welfare made in 1978.
+A Saudi royal decree issued on January 29, 1979, approved the decision of MWL to form Welfare made in 1978.

 It is a member of the International Islamic Council for Da'wah and Relief (IICDR), has observer status at Organisation of the Islamic Cooperation, consultative status at United Nations Economic and Social Council (ECOSOC) and links to Islamic Educational, Scientific and Cultural Organization (ISESCO) among many others.

-IIRO maintains an up-to-date website in both Arabic and English.
+IIRO maintains a website in both Arabic and English.